bangsalvoserver/bang-server/docs/bangweb-frontend-documentation.md

 │   ├── all_cards.tsx              Bootstrap for the card-gallery page (/all_cards.html)
 │   ├── Model/                   Global application state and network protocol │   ├── Scenes/                  The app's "screens" (Home, Lobby, Game, etc.)
-│   ├── Components/                Reusable UI components
-│   ├── Locale/                    Internationalization system (5 languages)
-│   └── Utils/                     Generic hooks and utilities └── public/                      Static assets (card images, sounds, fonts)
+│   │   └── Game/                 The game screen — by far the largest and most involved part │   │       └── Model/             The client "engine": table state, target-selection state machine │   ├── Components/                Reusable UI components │   ├── Locale/                    Internationalization system (5 languages) │   └── Utils/                     Generic hooks and utilities └── public/                      Static assets (card images, sounds, fonts)
 ```

+The organizing idea behind the whole client, and the thread running through every section below, is that it **mirrors the server as closely as possible and pushes decision-making server-side wherever it can**, rather than re-implementing game logic independently.
+Concretely: the server precomputes entire modifier chains and attaches them to each playable card rather than making the client work out compatibility itself (§4.3); `mth` handlers have no client-side equivalent at all, because the server never offers a combination the handler would reject; even the client's own target-validation logic (`TargetDispatch.ts`) is explicitly "optimistic" — a UX convenience for greying out invalid clicks, never the actual authority, since `play_verify.cpp` can and does reject anything regardless of what the client thought was valid.
+The payoff is that most new server-side content (a new card reusing existing effects and targets) needs no client change at all, and the client stays thin enough that its own state machine (`TargetSelector.ts`) is close to the only genuinely independent logic in the whole app.

 The app is a **finite-state SPA**: `App.tsx` doesn't use a traditional router, but a single reducer (`sceneReducer`) that represents the entire navigation as a state machine (`home → loading → waiting_area → lobby → game`), driven by messages received from the server over WebSocket.